Loftyvirus/Javascript-69/README.md

 # Javascript#69
 It's Java time..
-Hello friends I am here to run some javascript or front end scripter to find various problems solution and giving their outputs
+Hello friends I am here to run some javascript or front end scripter to find various problems solution and giving their outputs the process is simple use vsc code editor and choose its file path in my case it's downloads and run as html in dedicated browser!<br>
-You just have to copy the above code and run as html in dedicated browser!
+Or you can copy my program and run by vsc directly also.....
 <br>Now as promised I have given their outputs as follows:-</br>
 <b>JAVAPROGRAM TO FIND PROFIT AND LOSS<b></br>
 Results<br>